AdrianLearn/TicTacToe/README.md

 ### To Do

- Add a single player mode,
+- Add a single player mode
- Make it look better
+- Make it look better
- Bug fixes
+- Bug fixes